mflatt/racket/racket/src/cs/README.txt

    `eq?`/`eqv?`-table spinlock when threads are not enabled at the Chez Scheme level.

+   Chez Scheme deactivates a thread that is blocked on a mutex, so you don't have to worry about waiting on a mutex blocking GCs.
+However, if a lock guards a value that is also used by a GC callback, then interrupts should be disabled before taking the lock to avoid deadlock.

  * For critical sections at the Racket level, there are multiple
    possibilities: